vints327/mind_mapping/README.md

 # mind_mapping
-An repository for mind mapping management
+An repository for mind mapping manage